Choosing Courses FAQs

 More generally, the main 200-level courses are typically offered twice per year.
 Other courses are usually offered once a year and only occasionally twice, though this depends on the availability of faculty.
 We can’t guarantee that any particular 300-level course will be offered in any given year.
 We try to offer at least 4-5 395 courses each quarter.

-Do Freshman Seminars count towards the major?
+Do First-Year Seminars count towards the major or minor?

 Do Chicago Field Studies classes count towards the major?

 Majors and minors can receive a maximum of one (1) political science credit from CFS.
 The following classes are eligible:

 - CFS 391 – Field Studies in Social Justice